vic-ma/howtodismantle.github.io/_posts/2025-05-12-Print-Charming-How-ZPL-Turns-Your-Bixolon-XD5-40-into-a-Label-Wizard.md

 | `^FDHello, World!^FS` | Print some text.        |
 | `^XZ`                 | End the label format.   |

-The perfect tool for ZPL is the [Labelary ZPL designer](https://labelary.com/viewer.html).
-It's very useful for creating the base layout of your label.
-After having settled the layout we can just replace all variable values with placeholders and fill it in Peakboard.
+The perfect tool for working with ZPL is the [Labelary ZPL designer](https://labelary.com/viewer.html).
+We use it to create the base layout of our label.
+After that, we replace all the variables with placeholders.
+Then, in Peakboard, we can replace these placeholders with whatever we want, using Building Blocks.

 ![image](/assets/2025-05-12/020.png)